sandeep-at-ibm/hs-crypto/tutorials/secure-import.md

     You can skip this step if you use your own key in this tutorial.
     {: tip}

-2. Gather the nonce value that you retrieved in [step 2](#tutorial-import-retrieve-token).

-    ```sh
-    NONCE=$(jq -r '.nonce' getImportTokenResponse.json)
-    ```
-    {: pre}

-3. If you are going to use the API to perform the subsequent steps, do the following:
+2. If you are going to use the API to perform the subsequent steps, do the following:

     You don't need to perform this step if you are going to use the {{site.data.keyword.keymanagementservicelong_notm}} CLI.
     {: tip}

-    1. [Download the sample `kms-encrypt-nonce` binary](https://github.com/IBM-Cloud/kms-samples/releases/tag/v1.1){: external} that is compatible with your operating system.
+    .
+[Download the sample `kms-encrypt-nonce` binary](https://github.com/IBM-Cloud/kms-samples/releases/tag/v1.1){: external} that is compatible with your operating system.
 Extract the file, and then move the binary to the `hs-crypto-test` directory.

         The binary contains a script that you can use to run AES-CBC encryption on the nonce value by using the key that you generated in [step 2](#tutorial-import-retrieve-token).
 To learn more about the script, [check out the source file on GitHub](https://github.com/IBM-Cloud/kms-samples/blob/master/secure-import/encrypt.go){: external}.
         {: note}

-    2. If you are using Linux&reg;, mark the file as executable by running the following  `chmod` command.
+    .
+If you are using Linux&reg;, mark the file as executable by running the following  `chmod` command.
 You can skip this step if you are using Windows.

         ```sh
         chmod +x ./kms-encrypt-nonce
         ```
         {: pre}

-4. Run the script to encrypt the nonce value with the encryption key that you generated in [step 2](#tutorial-import-retrieve-token).
-Then, save the response to a file called `EncryptedValues.json`.
+    .
+Run the script to encrypt the nonce value with the encryption key that you generated in [step 2](#tutorial-import-retrieve-token).

+3. Save the encrypted nonce to a file called `EncryptedValues.json`.

     - **Use the API**: